OS-RSPS/blog/_posts/06-27-23-knowledge-base-rules-and-guidelines/06-27-23-knowledge-base-rules-and-guidelines.md

 <div class="spacer-small"></div>
 >Any form of harassment is not allowed.
 If you have an issue with another member, please report them using the correct process.
 <div class="spacer-small"></div>
+>Encouraging Others to Break Rules: It is strictly prohibited to encourage, incite, or coerce fellow community members to violate any of the Neox rules.
+Encouragement to break rules undermines the integrity of our community and can lead to a disruptive and negative environment, and will have a zero tolerance policy.
+<div class="spacer-small"></div>

 At Neox, we believe in exercising common sense; racism, slurs, derogatory remarks, and really just any sort of statements or behavior intended to offend or demean any of our community or staff members will be met with zero tolerance.
 We want our community to be a place of feeling welcomed, a place where members feel safe to be themselves and can enjoy the social interactions of the game.
 Our staff will be gauging any behavior that conflicts with this goal with their own discretion and will punish accordingly.